goodlyrottenapple/calculus-toolbox/_posts/2015-04-24-calculus-encoding.md

 ![scala ui proof tree macro](https://raw.githubusercontent.com/goodlyrottenapple/calculus-toolbox/gh-pages/_files/scala_gui_pt_macro.png)

 At the same time, the underlying encoding (ASCII and Isabelle) carries the macro proof tree within the the main proof tree, and this means that the main proof tree can be checked for validity without relying on any external definitions of derived rules.
-To learn how to define and use rule macros, have a look at the Scala UI documentation HERE.
+To learn how to define and use rule macros, have a look at the [Scala UI]({{ site.baseurl }}/doc/scala-ui.html) documentation.